 Make sure you call out and reward employees for actions that align with the company’s business goals and values.
 Doing so encourages them to repeat such positive actions while communicating the organization’s commitment to those values.
 These rewards can take many forms, including bonuses, promotions, public recognition, or opportunities for professional development.

-By linking rewards to specific behaviors and values, leaders amplify these qualities and their impact on the organization’s overall success.
+By linking rewards to specific behaviors and values, leaders amplify these qualities and their impact on the organization’s long-term success.

 Embrace technology

 The right technology, used in the right way, unlocks new ways to deliver and amplify your culture change initiatives.
-Communication platforms such as intranets, performance management software, and social collaboration tools can inform employees about desired cultural shifts and facilitate meaningful discussions.
-Additionally, by leveraging artificial intelligence, tools similar to Guru enhance the efficiency of cultural shift communication by providing personalized insights and facilitating dynamic interactions, thereby fostering a more connected and informed workplace.
+You can use communication platforms and social collaboration tools to inform employees about desired cultural shifts, for example, and facilitate meaningful discussions.

 Changing organizational culture for the better